Flip colouring of graphs II: New edge-coloured graphs from old

 \section{New edge-coloured graphs from old}

-We begin by first outlining the toolset required, looking at a number of graph operations and how they affect edge-colourings.
+In this section we will briefly outline the toolset required, looking at a number of graph operations and how they affect edge-colourings.
 Namely we will consider the Cartesian and strong products of graphs, as well as the packing of graphs.